SonOfCheevap/Parallel_Plate_Printer/group_project/README.md

 ![image](readme/image.png)

 ## Description
 An inkjet printer is shooting charged droplet towards a letter size paper.
 A capacitor is placed along its path so as to control the direction of motion of the droplet.
 Assume that, if a voltage V is applied across the capacitor, then the field E inside of the capacitor would be V=EW.
 The electric field E will add a vertical component of velocity (Vy) on the droplet  according to the equation: $V_y= a_y T$ .
-Here T is the time the droplet spends inside the capacitor, and is the vertical acceleration of the droplet, $a_y = F/m = qE/m$ .
+Here T is the time the droplet spends inside the capacitor, and is the vertical acceleration of the droplet, $a_y = \frac{F}{m} = \frac{qE}{m}$ .
 Here m is the mass of the droplet, and q is the charge of droplet.

 The time T that the droplet spends inside the capacitor can be determined by this relation: $L1=V_x T$, where $V_x$ is the horizontal velocity of the droplet, and L1 is the length of the capacitor.